jplag/JPlag/languages/llvmir/README.md

 ### LLVM IR specification compatibility

-The grammar definition targets LLVM 15.
+The grammar definition targets LLVM 15, released in September 2022.

+The grammar in this repo contains a fix, see the comment in the [LLVM IR grammar](src/main/antlr4/de/jplag/llvmir/grammar/LLVMIR.g4).

 If the grammar is updated to a more recent<a href="#footnote-1"><sup>1</sup></a> syntax definition, this module should surely be updated as well.